KRakeesh04/s1/src/content/docs/maths/algebra/03-vector-equation-of-straight-lines.md

 ---
-title: Vector Equations
+title: Vector Equation of Straight Lines
 ---

-## Straight Lines

 ## Line that passes through the point $\underline{r_0}$ and parallel to $\underline{v}$